Async Rust in Three Parts

 "Resource temporarily unavailable" }

 Each thread uses a lot of memory,In particular, each thread allocates space for its "stack", which is 8 MiB by default on Linux.
 The OS uses fancy tricks to allocate this space "lazily", but it's still a lot if we spawn thousands of threads. so there's a limit on how many threads we can spawn.
-It's harder to see on the Playground, but we can also cause performance problems by switching between lots of threads at once.This is a demo of passing "basketballs" back and forth among many threads, to show how thread switching overhead affects performance as the number of threads grows.
+It's harder to see on the Playground, but we can also cause performance problems by switching between lots of threads at once.Here's a demo of passing "basketballs" back and forth among many threads, to show how thread switching overhead affects performance as the number of threads grows.
 It's longer and more complicated than the other examples here, and it's ok to skip it.
-TODO: Is this version still blocked?
-Threads are a fine way to run a few jobs in parallel, or even a few hundred, but for various reasons they don't scale well beyond that.A thread pool can be a good approach for CPU-intensive work, but when each jobs spends most of its time blocked on IO, the pool quickly runs out of worker threads, and there's not enough parallelism to go around.
-If we want to run thousands of jobs at once, we need something different.
+Threads are a fine way to run a few jobs in parallel, or even a few hundred, but for various reasons they don't scale well beyond that.A thread pool can be a good approach for CPU-intensive work, but when each job spends most of its time blocked on IO, the pool quickly runs out of worker threads, and there's not enough parallelism to go around.
+If we want to run thousands of jobs, we need something different.

 Async